 Additionally, Yahoo!
 Music named Hamish in their Top 10 Best New Artists in 2016, KCSN in LA included it as one of the Top 10 Best New Albums in 2016 and Songpickr, a premiere Spotify playlist curator, included Trouble as one of the Top 50 Albums of 2016.
 He was named a Taco Bell "Feed The Beat" artist in the fall of 2017.

 Upon release,“U”, Hamish’s third single, was added to rotation on KCRW's Morning Becomes Eclectic, was #5 on MBE's Top 10 tracks for the week of 10/7/2017, was featured on NPR Music’s Heavy Rotation and Here & There DJ Sessions, as well as appearing on Songpickr's Best of 2017.
 Additionally, it was named "Best of Week" on Apple Music in Australia and Japan.

-In 2017, Hamish performed 11 sets during SXSW and has appeared at US festivals such as Firefly, Mountain Jam, High Sierra, Summerfest, Big Blues Bender, Echo Park Rising, Telluride Blues Festival and Canada’s RBC Bluesfest Ottawa.
+In 2017, Hamish performed 11 sets during SXSW and appeared at US festivals such as Firefly, Mountain Jam, High Sierra, Summerfest, Big Blues Bender, Echo Park Rising, Telluride Blues Festival and Canada’s RBC Bluesfest Ottawa.
 In 2018, Hamish is recording his second album in LA and will be appearing at Moulin Blues in The Netherlands on 5/4 and Bottlerock Napa Valley, CA on 5/26.